GerHobbelt/cpp-btree/README.md

 based on a B-tree data structure.
 Based on https://code.google.com/archive/p/cpp-btree/, but forked from https://github.com/algorithm-ninja/cpp-btree.

-A b-tree based implementation can have advantages over the RB-tree based implementations of std::map.
+A B-tree based implementation can have advantages over the RB-tree based implementations of std::map.
 It has fewer pointers leading to significant memory savings and less memory fragmentation.
 Due to better usage of cache lines, large containers can also see